JamesAMoore/LA-Crime-Project/README.md

 # LA-Crime-Project

-A data analysis done on crime in Los Angeles using python.
+A data analysis project done on crime in Los Angeles using python.